A sentence expresses a relationship between a doer and an action.

 Words are the building blocks of any sentence.
 Words create phrases which are turned into clauses which become sentences which make up paragraphs which build up into chapters which give birth to books.
 See?
 That’s all you have to do—put those words into some form of writing.

-Not sure of an exact word for what you wish to convey?
+Not sure of an exact word to say what you wish to convey?
 Some words are confusing.

 Not trying to pick a fight with any academic who knows better, but without words, we would have no communication.
 In some situations, words do not have to be spelled out.
 They can be represented with icons or pictographs, with gestures, with actions, with grunts, or whatever.
 Some people, I am told, think in pictures, while others, like me, think in words.
 I suspect that creative musicians think in musical tones.